17 Mind-Blowing Facts About the Macy’s Thanksgiving Parade

 A helium shortage led to some creative balloons

 Macy’s is the world’s #2 consumer of helium (the first is the U.S. government).
 But amidst a national helium shortage in 1958, it looked as though there would be no parade balloons.
 Fortunately, parade organizers came up with a creative back-up: Fill the balloons with regular air, then hang them from giant construction cranes like big, puffy marionettes.
-It actually worked: Here’s what that looked like.
+It actually worked!

 Today, the U.S. Senate could barely hold one balloon